Lumi007/WorkForMe/README.md

 Create and empower more farmers to satisfy international market demand for agricultural raw materials

-Increase the interest of Africans in diaspora to invest in businesses in Africa thereby creating more jobs.
+Increase the interest of Africans in diaspora to invest in startups/businesses in Africa thereby creating more jobs.